EckleyZ/Matlab_FVM/README.md

     <img src="https://github.com/EckleyZ/Matlab_FVM/blob/main/Images/DiamondWedge7.jpg" width="300">
 </p>

 A mesh with varying cell size could be created to reduce calculation time by only having high cell counts in the areas of interest.
 Below is a mesh displaying these qualities.
 The geometry is supposed to be the SR-71 Blackbird.
-The solution from this mesh will be shown later.
+The solution from this mesh is shown in validation.md.

 <p align="center">
     <img src="https://github.com/EckleyZ/Matlab_FVM/blob/main/Images/BlackbirdMesh.jpg" width="500">